About the Award

 This award is for Early Years Foundation Stage pupils (ages 3-5) and is written by teachers for early years practitioners/teachers.
 It is designed around the popular children’s book ‘The Very Hungry Caterpillar’ by Eric Carle and has been developed and launched by The Food Teacher™.

-It is currently mapped to the Statutory Framework for Early Years Foundation Stage, more specifically to the health and self-care aspect within Physical Development, and also incorporates other areas of learning and development such as Personal, Social and Emotional Development, Communication and Language, Literacy, Mathematics, Understanding the World and Expressive Arts and Design.
-This will be updated inline with the new 2021 EYFS framework as it evolves.
+This award is mapped to the Statutory Framework for Early Years Foundation Stage (2021), more specifically to the Managing Self Early Learning Goal within Personal, Social and Emotional Development (PSED) and also incorporates other areas of learning and development such as Communication and Language, Literacy, Mathematics, Understanding the World and Expressive Arts and Design.
+Cook at home recipes are also included to engage parents/carers.

 The award is a ‘Mini Muncher Challenge’, which can be delivered across 5 sessions (every day over a single week or once a week over a 5 week period) with 50 minutes of planned teaching time each session.
 Children learn basic, age appropriate chef skills, food hygiene and safety, nutrition, the benefits of choosing healthy snacks and staying hydrated.
 Make at home recipes are also included to engage parents/carers.
 During each session, the children create a different snack e.g. a celery caterpillar or watermelon pizza.

 Once signed up, early years practitioners/ teachers get full access to the website which includes teaching videos with chef, radio presenter and best-selling author Patti Sloley, lesson plans, assessment guidance, resources, optional additional activity ideas and weblinks.
 They also receive five A3 colour printed posters, stickers for each child after each session, medals of achievement for each child and copies of The Food Teacher™ award-winning ‘No Kitchen Cookery for Primary Schools’ and ‘Now we’re cooking!
 Delivering the National Curriculum through Food’.

 No heat is required throughout the challenge and only minimal equipment such as a blender, colander, 4 knives, 4 chopping boards, a water jug, bowls, plates, cups and cutlery is required.

 Feedback from both early years practitioners/ teachers and pupils has been outstanding, specifically around pupil engagement, motivation and practical hands on experience.